-Now that tax time is over, let's relay actual ways you can reduce your IRS tax debt or get the "tax relief" so widely advertised:
+Now that tax time is over, let's outline concrete ways you can reduce your IRS tax debt or get the "tax relief" so widely advertised:

 1. Offer in Compromise (OIC).
 The OIC isn't for everybody.
 You'll have to show that you can't pay back what you owe before your final debt expires at your current rate of income.
 If you just filed 2017 and owe taxes, well, you just started a ten year statute clock and will have to demonstrate you can't pay back your 2017 and older debt in ten years.
 To get an OIC, you also will need to show that you can't liquidate your assets to pay what you owe.
 Beware of tax relief companies who promise OICs, they're not easy to get.
 About 40% of our IRS indebted clients get OIC's.

 2. Collection statute expiration date (CSED).
 With a more dormant IRS, the CSED is our guiding light for our clients.
 Running out the CSED is the biggest victory you can get, i.e., having your tax debt expire the 10 years after it was assessed.
 If you have older tax debt, you, your accountant or tax attorney should find out the CSED and then negotiate resolving your tax debt with a close eye to it.
 Also remember your CSEDS are extended by doing OICs, Bankruptcies, Proposing Payment Plans and Defaulting your Payment Plan.